 January 22, 2008: League Cup Beatdown

 It’s the second leg of the League Cup semifinals, after the first leg ended 1-1 at Arsenal.
-I’ll let the Tottenham radio announcers take it from here:
+The second leg was quite the opposite:

 January 4, 2014: Walcott With the Score Update

 Arsenal were on their way to an FA Cup win when they beat Spurs 2-0 at home in the Third Round.
 But late in the game, Arsenal’s Theo Walcott hurt his knee in front of the Spurs fans.
 Which came first — them throwing coins and bottles at him, or him reminding them of the score — probably depends on which color you wear.